datacult/AE-coding-conventions/dc-dbt_style.md

 Models in this layer are materialized as **tables** and when they take too long to query, when that takes too long, we configure as [incremental models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models).
 We only add complexity when necessary.
 * We are to build wide and denormalised tables as the final output as much as possible.
 * Unless simple joins, joins in a model here should NOT be more than 3.
 This is because we are not going for complexity in this layer.
-Any complexity should be moved to the logic layer.
+Any complexity should be moved to the intermediate layer.

 Other considerations can be found [here](https://docs.getdbt.com/guides/best-practices/how-we-structure/4-marts#marts-other-considerations).